Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Gotta mean mug those targets while you shoot…it’s like a rule or something.

-The above is how I plink, but what about you?
+The above is how I pink, but what about you?
 Let me know your favorite plinking guns and ammo in the comments below.
 Need more targets?
 We got you.
 Check out our round-up of the Best Targets & Stands.

 The Best Gun Deals, Coupons and Finds